ietf-wg-asdf/sdf-protocol-mapping/draft-mohan-asdf-sdf-protocol-mapping.md

 # Structure

 Protocol mapping is required to map a protocol-agnostic affordance to a protocol-specific operation, as implementations of the same affordance will differ between protocols.
 For example, BLE will address a property as a service characteristic, while a property in Zigbee is addressed as an attribute in a cluster of an endpoint.
+Again, HTTP is addressed by a method, an endpoint path, an optional query string, optional headers, and an optional body.

 A protocol mapping object is a JSON object identified by the `sdfProtocolMap` keyword.
-Protocol-specific properties are embedded within this object, organized by protocol name, e.g., "ble" or "zigbee".
+Protocol-specific properties are embedded within this object, organized by protocol name, e.g., "ble" or "zigbee" or "http".
 The protocol name MUST be specified in the IANA registry requested in {{iana-prot-map}}.

 ~~~ aasvg
 sdfProtocolMap